-Ben Drew insists that this is not autobiographical, but is party based on real events and local urban legends.
+Ben Drew insists that this is not autobiographical, but is a party based on real events and local urban legends.
 The film plots several days in the lives of several Forest Gate residents, who are all in some way connected.

 Aaron (Ahmed) is the friend and go-for, to drug dealer Ed (Ed Skrein).
-Aaron starts to see Ed in a new light, when he forcibly pimps out crack-addicted prostitute Michelle (Anouska Mond) in order to pay for the phone, he thinks she stole.
+Aaron starts to see Ed in a new light when he forcibly pimps out crack-addicted prostitute Michelle (Anouska Mond) in order to pay for the phone, he thinks she stole.

 Meanwhile, Kirby, played excellently by Drew’s godfather, Keith Coggins.
 Has just been released from jail.
-Kirby used to be the local kingpin who is now forced to work for his former go-for, Chris (Lee Allen). kirby wants his empire back, but Chris isn’t gonna let him have it.
+Kirby used to be the local kingpin who is now forced to work for his former go-for, Chris (Lee Allen).
+Kirby wants his empire back, but Chris isn’t gonna let him have it.
 Katya (Natalie Press) is a trafficked sex slave from Eastern Europe who escapes her kidnappers and goes to extreme measures in order to protect her baby.
-Apart from Riz Ahmed, the cast are made up of mostly unknown actors, which gives the film an added sense of realism and authenticity that doesn’t come with most “urban” dramas.
+Apart from Riz Ahmed, the cast is made up of mostly unknown actors, which gives the film an added sense of realism and authenticity that doesn’t come with most “urban” dramas.

 If the film has any flaws, it’s the running time.
 It’s just over two hours.
 But, that is a very minor quibble for such an impressive debut.